 Yet resentment, while understandable, is a barrier to true generosity.
 How can you address the holiday samskara, or pattern, of resentment and submission?
 My own "Ah ha!" moment came when my godmother regifted me with organic tea I'd given her six years earlier (there was no mistaking the unusual brand).

 Resentment and generosity are contagious, so consciously decide which you'd rather spread.
 Then release judgment of those in your life who value material gifts as indications of affection.
-Practice metta, or lovingkindness meditation, or chant our mantra of the month to generate empathy.
+Practice metta, or lovingkindness meditation, or chant a mantra of the month to generate empathy.

 To prevent resentment from taking root in your body, pursue a more active physical practice of yoga.
 Breathe out resentment through pranayama, lion's breath, or 2:1 breathing (exhale for twice the count of your inhale).
 Commune with nature, which helps heal difficult emotions.
 Cultivate an intention, or sankalpa, to connect with others, and find a mutual bond during the holidays.